Senegal, et al. v. JPMorgan Chase Bank, N.A.Case No. 18-cv-6006

 All African American and/or Black Financial Advisors, Financial Advisor Associates, Senior Financial Advisors, or Private Client Advisors employed by JPMorgan Chase Bank, N.A. or JPMorgan Securities, LLC within Chase Wealth Management at any time between April 13, 2013, and September 12, 2018.

 Chase has agreed to create a Settlement Fund in the amount of $19.5 million and a Diversity and Reserve Fund in the total amount of $4.5 million.
 Together, the Settlement Funds will cover payments to Settlement Class Members, Service Awards to the Named Plaintiffs, Class Counsel’s attorneys’ fees and costs, taxes (including the employee’s share of taxes or contributions such as federal and state unemployment taxes, FICA, FUTA, SUTA, and Medicare), and the costs of administering the Settlement Funds, including the costs of notifying the Class.
 The Diversity and Reserve Fund will also cover the costs of certain diversity programs and initiatives, described below.
+Chase has also agreed to pay the employer’s share of taxes on the individual awards.

 In addition to establishing the Settlement Funds, Chase has agreed to implement various revisions to its policies and practices and to take action designed to enhance opportunities for employment, earnings, and advancement of African American and Black Advisors.